Resources for Industry and Professional Stakeholders

 Surveyors and Engineers

-The 2022 Edition of the FEMA Elevation Certificate has been released and must be used for all certificates signed and dated as of July 7, 2023.
+The 2023 FEMA Elevation Certificate has been released and must be used for all certificates signed and dated as of July 7, 2023.

 Please see FEMA's page with resources for surveyors and engineers, including map amendments and changes to a FIRM.